mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 ```

 ## Looking under the hood: `EXPLAIN`
-Let's cover one final concept before we close out this post.
+Let's cover one final concept before closing out this post.
 The more knowledge we gain about SQL, the more ways we can build complex queries.
 Should we use `EXCEPT` or `NOT IN`?
 Should we perform a couple extra `JOIN`s or use `WITH` and `UNION ALL`?

 **In essence, how do we know if one query is more or less efficient than another?**